KohheePeace/udemy-rails-web-dev-tutorial-en/docs/bootstrap-css-guide/03-component.md

 !!! abstract "Chapter Goals"
-    - Get used to Bootstrap
+    - Learn the idea of Component

 In this chapter, we're going to try some Bootstrap component and layout.